-An electrofishing survey is the reference point for a long-term pond management plan, providing clues for corrective stocking and harvest recommendations.
+An electrofishing survey is the reference point for a long-term fishery management plan, providing clues for corrective pond stocking and harvest recommendations.
 Experts recommend electrofishing surveys from February-June and September- November.

-Also this month, good managers begin aquatic weed control and fertilization.
+Also this month, good managers begin pond weeds control and fertilization.
 Fertilization promotes the growth of phytoplankton, which are the foundation of aquatic ecosystems.
 Fertilization is recommended from March-September.

-Texas A&M experts suggest that as you ponder the various ways to address aquatic weed control that you consider using triploid grass carp as a biological control treatment if plants they treat are present; and initiating herbicide weed control when growth begins around this time.
-Spot treatments are recommended in hot weather to avoid oxygen depletion.
-Aquatic weed control should be addressed from March-November, depending on your region.
+Texas A&M experts suggest that as you ponder the various ways to address pond weed control that you consider using triploid grass carp as a biological control treatment if plants they treat are present; and initiating herbicide weed control when growth begins around this time.
+Spot treatments of pond weeds are recommended in hot weather to avoid oxygen depletion.
+Control of pond weeds should be addressed from March-November, depending on your region.

-This month will see the beginning of fingerling bass stocking, which goes through June.
+This month will see the beginning of fingerling bass pond stocking, which goes through June.

 Bluegill spawn during these two months and smart pond and lake owners may want to consider habitat enhancements to facilitate this.

-These months are also part of the optimal time to conduct lake renovations, though they can be done throughout the year.
-Such renovations can include addressing leaks, drains, flats or shallow areas that are leading to undesirable vegetative growth, and other environmental problems.
+These months are also part of the optimal time to conduct pond renovations, though they can be done throughout the year.
+Such renovations can include addressing dam leaks, drains, sediment, flats or shallow areas that are leading to undesirable growth of pond weeds, and other environmental problems.